-(a) The assigned duty time is made up of instructional assignments and other assigned duties as outlined in Clause 13.1.

-(b) (1) The maximum instructional hours per week for full-time employees shall not exceed 27.5 hours unless arrangements satisfactory to the instructor, the Department Chair and the designated supervisor are made to exceed the maximum.

-(2) The instructional hours per week shall be averaged over the College year exclusive of annual vacation and non-instructional duty days.

-(3) An instructional hour is defined as one hour of scheduled instruction in a classroom, seminar, laboratory, clinical, tutorial, or shop situation.

-(4) In addition to the instructional hours in Clause 13.3(b)(3), instructors shall undertake the associated course preparation, student contact, marking and other functions and responsibilities required to deliver the course.

-(c) Other assignable duty hours as outlined in Clause 13.1 shall be assigned by the Dean in consultation with the instructor.
+- (a) The assigned duty time is made up of instructional assignments and other assigned duties as outlined in Clause 13.1. - (b) (1) The maximum instructional hours per week for full-time employees shall not exceed 27.5 hours unless arrangements satisfactory to the instructor, the Department Chair and the designated supervisor are made to exceed the maximum. - (2) The instructional hours per week shall be averaged over the annual work assignment exclusive of annual vacation and curriculum development/professional development (CD/PD) days. - (3) An instructional hour is defined as one hour of scheduled instruction in a classroom, seminar, laboratory, clinical, tutorial, or shop situation. - (4) In addition to the instructional hours in Clause 13.3(b)(3), instructors shall undertake the associated course preparation, student contact, marking and other functions and responsibilities required to deliver the course. - (c) Other assignable duty hours as outlined in Clause 13.1 shall be assigned by the Dean in consultation with the instructor.